Jamf Concepts

 Setting enforcement_mode to "MONITOR_AND_ENFORCE" will remediate non-compliant settings automatically.

 It's worth noting that the Compliance Benchmark Engine API does not currently offer a PUT or PATCH method for benchmarks.
-This means that any change to a benchmark resource in your Terraform configuration will result in a destroy-and-recreate (force replacement) rather than an in-place update.
-Keep this in mind when making changes to benchmarks that are already deployed and actively reporting on devices.
+This means any change to a benchmark resource in your configuration results in a destroy-and-recreate (force replacement) rather than an in-place update.
+Keep this in mind when changing benchmarks that are already deployed and actively reporting on devices.

 The real power here is that you can version-control the exact set of rules and customizations you've applied, review changes through pull requests and replicate the same benchmark across multiple tenants with zero manual effort.